 Under the terms of various operating partnership agreements of certain of our affiliated limited partnerships, the interest of limited partners in those limited partnerships may be redeemed, subject to certain conditions, for cash or an equivalent number of our common shares, at our option.
-All other equity securities sold by us during 2011 that were not registered have been previously reported in a Quarterly Report on Form 10-Q.
+On November 14, 2012 and December 27, 2012, we redeemed 1,446 and 2,048 operating partnership units, respectively, for cash.
+All other equity securities sold by us during 2012 that were not registered have been previously reported in a Quarterly Report on Form 10-Q.